code-wiz01/Notification-System/README.md

 How to run the application

-Frontend
-Need to install Node Modules by npm i and start the frontend application using npm start.
+Frontend : Need to install Node Modules by npm i and start the frontend application using npm start.

-Frontend
-Need to install Node Modules by npm i and start the frontend application using npm start.
+Backend : Need to install Node Modules by npm i and start the frontend application using npm start.